Best Energy Tariff for Home Workers UK 2026

 Best Fix Available Now

-For a home worker who cannot shift the bulk of their electricity use to evenings, a 12-month fixed deal is the most straightforward way to save money now the July cap is higher.
-Several suppliers are currently offering fixed rates below the incoming £1,862/yr cap:
+For a home worker who cannot shift the bulk of their electricity use to evenings, a 12-month fixed deal is the most straightforward way to save money now the current cap is higher.
+Several suppliers are currently offering fixed rates below the current £1,663/yr cap:

-Note: illustrative annual costs are for a typical dual-fuel household paying by DD (2,700 kWh elec, 11,500 kWh gas).
+Note: illustrative annual costs are for a typical dual-fuel household paying by DD (2,500 kWh elec, 9,500 kWh gas).
 Home workers will likely pay more due to higher electricity use.
 Actual rates vary by region and meter type.
 Always compare using your own usage figures.
-Do not sign up to any GivEnergy product - the company entered administration in April 2026.

 Solar Panels and Smart Meter Tips to Cut Daytime Costs